 • Once in a while, there is an item in the news that highlights the fact that some good came out of Brexit.
 For example, Politico has a post asking if Brexit helped Britain help Ukraine faster than the stumbling European Union’s response.
 The answer is mixed.
 Yes, without the endless votes and committees, Britain is moving faster to transfer weapons and materiel to the Ukrainians, and to cut off Russian oil, than EU countries.
 But the anti-immigrant sentiments behind Brexit make it insanely difficult for caring British families to take in Ukrainians fleeing the fighting.

 • Brexit was supposed to make Britain Eurorein, cleansed of all the Romanians, Bulgarians and Poles.
 Alas, getting rid of the people with actual practical skills such as butchers and slaughterhouse workers so worthy Englishmen could have their jobs has not turned out well.
 Apparently, those worthy Englishmen wanted no part of working in animal blood up to their ankles.
-So the UK is creating a new short-stay visa for butchers and people to work in abattoirs.
+So the UK created a new short-stay visa for butchers and people to work in abattoirs.